How To Date In College: Mental Health Tips For College Students

 Out and about

 You are unlikely to meet someone if you spend most of your time sitting in your dorm room.
-When you have the opportunity to go out and socialize, take advantage of it.
+If you are hoping to meet someone, you might try getting out and socializing when you can, even if it’s just going to one party or group outing every so often.
 Whether it’s a party thrown by someone in the next dorm, a frat or sorority mixer, or a game night sponsored by an on-campus club, going to social events typically gives you the opportunity to meet different types of people.

 In the dorms

-Leave your door open when you’re hanging out in your dorm room as an invitation to stop in and chat or strike up a conversation with someone in the common area while you’re collecting your mail.
-Spend time getting to know the people living around you; you never know who you’ll meet or what will happen.
+If you feel comfortable doing so, you might also consider leaving your door open sometimes when you’re hanging out in your dorm room as an invitation to stop in and chat, or you could strike up a conversation with someone in the common area while you’re collecting your mail.
+As you spend time getting to know the people living around you, it may help to keep an open mind; you never know who you’ll meet or what will happen.

 At the gym

 If you enjoy exercising, the gym can be an excellent place to meet someone who is also interested in fitness.
-Try talking to someone you see regularly during your workouts.
-You might also look for exercise classes or intramural sports leagues to join, where you can meet people who share your interests.
+You could try talking to someone you see regularly during your workouts.
+You might also look for exercise classes or intramural sports leagues to join, where you can meet like-minded people who share your interests.

 Around campus

-Be open to sitting with new people when studying at the library or eating at the dining hall.
+It may also be helpful to be open to sitting with new people when studying at the library or eating at the dining hall.
 Alternatively, you can sit with friends who may introduce you to people in their dorms or classes.
-When the weather is nice, take advantage of the outdoor spaces around campus.
-Eat outside at a picnic table, study sitting on a blanket under a tree, or people-watch on a bench on the quad.
-Strike up conversations with people around you or invite someone nearby to join you.
+When the weather is nice, you could take advantage of the outdoor spaces around campus by eating outside at a picnic table, sitting on a blanket under a tree as you study, or people-watching on a bench on the quad.
+You could strike up conversations with people around you or invite someone nearby to join you.

 There are several other things it may be helpful to keep in mind about dating in college, aside from where to meet someone.
 Here are some considerations to take into account when looking for a relationship in college.